dviererbe/vscode-lxd/README.md

 ### LXD Explorer

 This extension contributes an LXD Explorer view to VS Code.
-The LXD Explorer lets you examine and manage LXD-related assets: instances.
+The LXD Explorer lets you examine and manage LXD-related assets: instances, images.

 ![Screenshot of the LXD Explorer](resources/readme/lxd-explorer-view.png)